 that contains data instead of function pointers (and why not have both?).

 When using a language like C, a drawback of data-oriented architecture is that code can be statically checked but data can’t, so the data language needs to be simple.
 Not all languages have the same hard dichotomy of code-is-rigid-data-is-flexible.
 At the extreme is Lisp, where data is code and code is data – with the downside that not even code can be statically checked.
 Other languages have run-time reflection (e.g., Java) or compile-time reflection (e.g., D).
-Ultimately, though, choosing the right architecture for the job is what makes the program simplest.
+But being conscious of code versus data is important for simple, maintainable software.